SalahEldinFikri/Triple-S/README.md

 #### There is a lot of UML models i will leave it in folder with the app if anyone want to see it.

-### For more explanation about the code and the app you can see the youtube video.
+### For more explanation about the app you can see the youtube video.

 ### Youtube: [link](https://youtu.be/HkALlfD13IQ)